 We will contact you whenever the need arises at school.
 Likewise, we appreciate being informed of problems at home which may affect a student's performance at school.

-Year level Deans are responsible for administrative support and pastoral care of students.
+House Deans are responsible for administrative support and pastoral care of students.
 They also deal with discipline matters in conjunction with the Deputy Principals.
 A full-time Counsellor provides a confidential and professional counselling service to students.
-She is assisted by the College Health Nurse, who runs a free and confidential service for all students.
+He is assisted by the College Health Nurse, who runs a free and confidential service for all students.

 Year 13 peer supporters are trained to work with small groups of Year 9 to Year 11 students.
 The older students learn leadership skills and the younger students are assisted in their transition to College by having identified senior students as mentors.